DooMdf/Codiad-Storm-Theme/README.md

 Codiad Storm Theme
 ==================

-I don'y know how to use this GitHub!! for now, the latest version can be found here: https://docs.google.com/file/d/0B1VbNU7ejw5FMzdMZzNiUmc1Y0U/edit?usp=sharing
+I don't know how to use this GitHub!! for now, the latest version can be found here: https://docs.google.com/file/d/0B1VbNU7ejw5FMzdMZzNiUmc1Y0U/edit?usp=sharing

 Maybe this repository also contain latest files but I don't know if it was updated or not... true story